Fraud Triangle in Business

 Money fraud

-Money fraud occurs when the customers fake the bills to make real purchases.
-If you don’t check the bills on time you may make foul decisions and not even notice before it’s too late as they would pay counterfeit notes.
+Money fraud occurs when customers fake the bills to make actual purchases.
+If you don’t check the accounts on time, you may make foul decisions and not even notice before it’s too late, as they would pay counterfeit notes.

 How to avoid it: Train your employees to check if the customer is paying counterfeit banknotes.
-You can invest in the counterfeit money detector if you handle large amounts of cash regularly.
+You can invest in the counterfeit money detector if you regularly handle large amounts of cash.

 Return fraud

-Some retail businesses have the policy of return, refund, and exchange that allows the customers to return to items that have defects but some customers take advantage of this policy by lying about the purchases returning stolen items, using items before the return period is up to get the money back, stealing receipts, etc. the return industry loses $24 billion on annual basis in return fraud or policy abuse, accounting for 8% of returns.
+Some retail businesses have a return, refund, and exchange that allows the customers to return defective items.
+Still, some customers take advantage of this policy by lying about the purchases, returning stolen items, using items before the return period is up to get the money back, stealing receipts, etc. The return industry loses $24 billion annually in fraud or policy abuse, accounting for 8% of returns.

 How to avoid it: Make sure to receive receipts of returns and exchanges.
-If you have to refund the customers, give store credit instead of cash.
+If you must refund the customers, give store credit instead of cash.

 If a company has a frequent practice of bribery and corruption, it can ruin the organization from its core.
-It encompasses a variety of practices such as skimming/getting kickbacks from projects, manipulating contracts to favor some over others, using money to influence major company decisions.
+It encompasses a variety of techniques, such as skimming/getting kickbacks from projects, manipulating contracts to favor some over others, and using money to influence significant company decisions.

-How to avoid it: Make policies and implement stricter measures and gifting guidelines so that the employees are rewarded for their responsible conduct at the organization.
+How to avoid it: Make policies and implement stricter measures and gifting guidelines so that the employees give rewards for their responsible conduct at the organization.
 Conduct due diligence with the employees, management, and third-party vendors.

 Other fraud risk protection measures

-- Make fraud reporting a welcoming culture in your organization where everyone gets easy channels to deliver if they see any red flags in the office.
-Make sure that the one reporting any mischief happening in the office gets highly rewarded.
+- Make fraud reporting a welcoming culture in your organization where everyone gets accessible channels to deliver if they see any red flags in the office.
+Ensure that the one writing any mischief happening in the office is highly rewarded.

-- Make surprise audits and inspections a norm of the organization, regular checkups can help you spot and identify fraudulent behavior and mitigate the damage immediately.
-These practices will also help you identify the weakness of the system that needs prompt action.
+- Make surprise audits and inspections a norm of the organization, and regular checkups can help you spot and identify fraudulent behavior and mitigate the damage immediately.
+These practices will also help you identify the system’s weakness that needs prompt action.

-- Compose comprehensive anti-fraud, anti-bribery, and anti-corruption policies and make sure they are implemented in their true spirit.
+- Compose comprehensive anti-fraud, anti-bribery, and anti-corruption policies and implement them in their true spirit.
 And make sure the perpetrators meet the consequences if they commit any fraud.

 Reporting fraud and scams

-If you have been scammed fraud by a criminal group or a business entity, you can claim fraud to your respective authorities by:
+If you have been scammed fraud by a criminal group or a business entity, you can claim a copy to your respective authorities by:

-- Report scam to your state consumer protection office
+- Report the scam to your state consumer protection office

 - Reporting federal government via federal agency directory

-- Submitting a complaint online with the Federal Trade Commission.
+- It is submitting a complaint online with the Federal Trade Commission.
 FTC is the most common agency that collects scam reports.
 The claim can be reported online or by phone at 1-877-382-4357

 - Reporting claim to your state attorney general